Kikobeats/reachable-url/README.md

 It will be performing different HTTP requests in parallel (GET, HEAD) and it will return the first response to respond.

-Because of that, don't use this module for consume `body` because it not always be available.
+Don't use this module for consuming `body` since it isn't always be available.

 ## Install